 - First on our list, are foil pack complete dinners.
 Anyone experienced with camping has probably made foil packs.
 Making these ahead of time and putting them in the fridge is a cinch!
 Each individual person can make their own then just mark with a permanent marker on the pack so you know which foil pack belongs to which person.
 First step is to gather your ingredients- boneless chicken breast, meat, steak, smoked sausage.
 Then your vegetables- onions, mushrooms, red sweet peppers, green bell peppers, asparagus, green beans, really- any type of vegetable you want!
 Seasoning- Salt and pepper, creole seasoning, garlic powder, onion powder, cayenne pepper, or any combination of your favorite seasonings and to your comfortable spicy level.
 I take each person’s combination, put all the ingredients in a Ziploc bag and add in olive oil, coating all the meats and veggies.
 I find it easier to transport in the Ziploc bags then to double wrap in aluminum foil once we are ready for the meal.
 If you prefer, go ahead and double wrap in the aluminum foil and transport that way.

 - Who doesn’t love pancakes?
-We just mix the batter ahead of time, put in a Ziploc bag, lay it flat in the freezer so it makes it easier and takes up less room in the cooler.
+We just mix the batter ahead of time, put in a Ziploc bag, lay it flat in the freezer so it makes it easier and takes up less room in the cooler, since even the best coolers have limited space.
 The morning we have pancakes, it has already defrosted in the cooler and we just snip the corner and pour into a hot cast iron skillet over the fire.

 - Omelets- We make omelets similar to the way we make the foil packets.
 We first scramble up in individual bowls either one or two eggs per person then everyone picks what they want in their omelet- ham, cheese, onions, green peppers, whatever you want!
 Then add your seasonings.
 Pour into a Ziploc bag marked with the person’s name and put into your cooler.
 The morning you are ready for omelets, just boil a pot of water over your campfire and throw the bags in.
 In 12-15 minutes, your omelet will be ready!
 Just slide onto a plate and enjoy.